Diarrhoea and vomiting in dogs and cats: what to do with an upset stomach

 Some pet vomit colours to look out for are:

-• Vomiting yellow fluid – pet parents often get concerned when they see bright yellow in their pets' vomit.
+• Vomiting yellow fluid – Pet parents often get concerned when they see bright yellow in their pets' vomit.
 This is a compound called bile, which will often come from the early part of the small intestines.
 Typically you’ll see bile in your pet’s vomit if they are throwing up on an empty stomach.
 This yellow colour isn’t necessarily a source of panic, but we’ll touch more on when to seek vet care later!

 • Vomiting blood – This definitely warrants a trip to your friendly neighbourhood vet.
 Blood in your pet’s vomit may indicate ulcers, toxins, perforations in the gut, or bleeding problems.

-• Diarrhoea with blood – Dark black/tarry stools are definitely a concern when it comes to diarrhoea as this usually means there is blood being digested/bleeding happening higher up in the gut.
+• Diarrhoea with blood – Dark black/tarry stools are a concern when it comes to diarrhoea as this usually means there is blood being digested/bleeding happening higher up in the gut.
 Poo with bright red blood is usually coming from the colon (lower gut) and has a long list of causes, including stress!

-For most healthy adults, giving them a few hours post-vomiting to let them settle then offering a small amount of their food or something bland is typically safe.
-For example, if your dog vomits one time and is otherwise happy and still interested in food, I would tell a client to give them a break for the afternoon then offer a third to half of their normal food amount for dinner.
+For example, if your dog vomits one time and is otherwise happy and still interested in food, I would tell a client to give them a break for the afternoon and then offer a third to half of their normal food amount for dinner.

 Repeated episodes of GI upset or your pet showing other clinical signs should warrant a trip to your vet for further investigation.
 Concerning changes at home would include them being lethargic, weak, not interested in food, disoriented, or even restless and agitated.